dmgcodevil/tundradb/README.md

 # TundraDB - Graph Database Query Language Guide

 TundraDB is a high-performance graph database with a custom query language called TundraQL.
-This guide demonstrates the basic usage patterns with examples.
+This guide demonstrates the full feature set with practical examples.

 ## Building TundraDB from Source